 In December 1991, the Foundation became the trustee of a donor established charitable remainder unitrust, naming the Foundation as the remainder beneficiary.
 Under the terms of the charitable unitrust agreement, the noncharitable lead beneficiary is to receive annual payments calculated at 5% of the investment's value at December 31st each year until the lead beneficiary's death.
 Until the death of the lead beneficiary, the Foundation's assets related to this contribution are restricted for the use of making payments to the lead beneficiary under the terms of the agreement.
 The related assets are valued at fair market value based on stated market values.
 The associated liability is valued using the techniques outlined in Publication 1458 of the IRS.
 The initial gross contribution was recorded as a temporarily restricted contribution for which corresponding assets and a liability was recorded.
-The asset value of the agreement held as investments was \$58,594 and \$62,896 at June 30, 2016 and 2015, respectively.
-The change in the asset value of the split-interest agreement was a loss of \$4,302 and \$6,093 during the years ended June 30, 2016 and 2015, respectively.
-The liability value related to the agreement was \$34,571 and \$38,049 at June 30, 2016 and 2015, respectively.
-The changes in the liability value of the split-interest agreement were due to the distribution to the beneficiary in the amount of \$4,151 and \$12,448, and the recalculation of the present value that resulted in an increase of \$673 and \$7,784 during the years ended June 30, 2016 and 2015, respectively.
+The asset value of the agreement held as investments was \$68,067 and \$58,594 at June 30, 2017 and 2016, respectively.
+The change in the asset value of the split-interest agreement was a gain of \$9,473 and a loss of \$4,302 during the years ended June 30, 2017 and 2016, respectively.
+The liability value related to the agreement was \$39,092 and \$34,571 at June 30, 2017 and 2016, respectively.
+The changes in the liability value of the split-interest agreement were due to the distribution to the beneficiary in the amount of \$2,845 and \$4,151, and the recalculation of the present value that resulted in an increase of \$7,365 and \$673 during the years ended June 30, 2017 and 2016, respectively.

 During 2005, the Foundation was informed that a donor established a charitable remainder unitrust with a national bank as the trustee naming the Foundation as the remainder beneficiary.
 Under the terms of the charitable remainder unitrust agreement, the noncharitable lead beneficiary is to receive annual payments calculated at 10% of the investment's value at December 31st each year until the lead beneficiary's death.
 At the time of the noncharitable lead beneficiary's death, the trust is to terminate and the remaining trust assets are to be distributed to the Foundation.
 The fair market value of the assets is evaluated at December 31st each year based on the noncharitable lead beneficiary's life expectancy.
-At June 30, 2016 and 2015, a payout rate of 9.88% and 9.88%, respectively, with a remainder factor of 0.38641 and 0.35126, respectively, was used to estimate the present value of future benefits expected to be received by the Foundation valued at \$94,753 and \$101,230, respectively.
+At June 30, 2017 and 2016, a payout rate of 9.88% and 9.88%, respectively, with a remainder factor of 0.40791 and 0.38641, respectively, was used to estimate the present value of future benefits expected to be received by the Foundation valued at \$96,055 and \$94,753, respectively.
 The initial gross contribution was recorded as a temporarily restricted contribution and a split-interest agreement receivable.
-The change in the value of the split-interest agreement was a loss of \$6,477 and \$8,527 during the years ended June 30, 2016 and 2015, respectively.
+The change in the value of the split-interest agreement was a gain of \$1,302 and loss of \$6,477 during the years ended June 30, 2017 and 2016, respectively.